Roy's Motel & Café, Amboy, California

 On a cold and rainy November night we booked the flights to Chicago and 4 weeks later from Los Angeles back to Switzerland.
 We rented a car (I was dreaming of an old Ford Mustang) even though we had to pay a heavy penalty using the drop-off location LAX.
 (750 USD) „Imaging something is better than remembering something“ says John Irving.
 The rest of the winter, Sabina and I spent our time planning and organizing the route and finding the places we wanted to see (there are thousands of Route 66-related spots).

-But before we started our 4-weeks journey to Chicago on the 26th April we had to do one of the hardest things in life.
+But before we started our 4-weeks journey to Chicago April 26th we had to do one of the hardest things in life.
 We had to say goodbye to a very close friend of ours.
 She got the diagnosis (0/100) in early February.
 When we visited her in the hospital a few days before we left, she said: „The cancer will kill me before you guys return.“ And she was right.
 Our thoughts were with this warm, friendly and graceful woman and will always be a part of the journey.

 I write this post in English, for those who hadn't noticed it so far, it is not my mother tongue.
 Be glad that you don’t have to listen to my accent…